Confident Driving Starts with the Right Guidance

 Probationary conditions - you must:

-• Be a probationary driver for a minimum of 2 years.
+• Be a probationary driver for 2+ years.

 • Have no more passengers than seat belts.